 There are three renowned galleries of Key West located on the upper reach of Duval Street.
-Located at 1206 Duval lies a craft gallery called Hands On where weaver Ellen Steininger exhibits her own handcrafts.
-It is not only for show as she sells wearable art, various handicrafts, and jewelry, which are not only designed by her, but by strings of other up anc coming artists.
+Located at 1206 Duval lies a craft gallery called Hands On where weaver Ellen Steininger exhibits her handcrafts.
+It is not only for show as she sells wearable art, various handicrafts, and jewelry, which are not only designed by her but by strings of other up-and-coming artists.

 Right next to Hands On is Archeo, located at 1208 Duval.
 Archeo Gallery holds an amazing assortment of exotic artworks from Iran, Indonesia, Africa, and China.
 One of their highlights is the Gabbeh carpets from the Qashqai tribe of Southwestern Iran.

-Lucky Street Gallery is located on 1130 Duval and it is home to arts of crucial modern painters, photographers and sculptors from Key West.
-Highlight of the gallery now is giant creatures made of steel by John Martini as well as abstract acrylic arts on fused canvases by Helen Colley.
+Lucky Street Gallery is located at 1130 Duval and it is home to arts of crucial modern painters, photographers, and sculptors from Key West.
+Highlights of the gallery now are giant creatures made of steel by John Martini as well as abstract acrylic art on fused canvases by Helen Colley.

 8) Tropical Cinema Experience

-Enjoy tropical cinema experience from Key West’s own little treat called the Tropic Cinema.
-They run from classic films to the latest releases, and are uniquely known for its designs, especially the unique art deco neon marquee sign.
+Enjoy a tropical cinema experience from Key West’s little treat called the Tropic Cinema.
+They run from classic films to the latest releases and are uniquely known for their designs, especially the unique art deco neon marquee sign.

-Now the Tropic Cinema boasts three screens and not only screen films but presents simulcasts of performances, concerts and operas, this place has proven to grown since its establishment by the Key West Film Society in 2004.
+Now the Tropic Cinema boasts three screens and not only screens films but presents simulcasts of performances, concerts, and operas, this place has proven to grow since its establishment by the Key West Film Society in 2004.